nubenetes/awesome-kubernetes/docs/kubernetes-troubleshooting.md

     - When people focusing more on the security of containers, distroless based images are frequently used to reduce the attack surface.
 In these images, the package manager, the non-dependent modules or libraries, even the shells are stripped off, only the app and its required dependencies are kept.
 For the statically linked executable, produced by golang for example, we can even use “scratch” as the base.
     - The potential exploit of vulnerability is therefore greatly reduced.
 But, on the other hand, it is difficult to troubleshoot the application if even the shell is not available, leaving only the logs from the app.
     - In this paper, we will explore different options to facilitate debugging by bringing back the shell.
-- [==containiq.com: Kubernetes Events: In-Depth Guide & Examples== 🌟](https://www.containiq.com/post/kubernetes-events) Kubernetes events help you understand how Kubernetes resource decisions are made and they can be helpful for debugging.
-Learn more about k8s events in this in-depth guide.
 - [==speakerdeck.com/mhausenblas (redhat): Troubleshooting Kubernetes apps==](https://speakerdeck.com/mhausenblas/kubecologne-keynote-troubleshooting-kubernetes-apps)
 - [containiq.com: Debugging Your Kubernetes Nodes in the ‘Not Ready’ State | nodenotready](https://www.containiq.com/post/debugging-kubernetes-nodes-in-not-ready-state) Kubernetes clusters typically run on multiple “nodes” each having its own state.
 In this article, you’ll learn a few possible reasons a node might enter the **NotReady** state and how you can debug it.
 - [containiq.com: Troubleshooting Kubernetes FailedAttachVolume and FailedMount](https://www.containiq.com/post/fixing-kubernetes-failedattachvolume-and-failedmount) When working with Persistent Volumes in Kubernetes, you might run into the FailedAttachVolume or FailedMount error.
 In this tutorial, we’ll show you how to troubleshoot these errors and find the root cause and fix them.